A. Scott Bolden: Legal career

 Upon graduation, Bolden worked as Assistant District Attorney in the New York County District Attorney's Office where he prosecuted hundreds of misdemeanor and felony cases.
 He went on to work as Legal Counsel to the Committee on the Judiciary Council of the District of Columbia.
 In 1991, Bolden started as an associate with the law firm Reed Smith, making partner in four years, and was the first African American in the history of the firm to be promoted from associate to full equity partner.[6]
 Later, he became Managing Partner of the firm's D.C. office, representing a number of high-profile clients in civil, regulatory and white-collar litigation matters and throughout his legal career, he has successfully defended many high-profile athletes, entertainers and politicians.[7]
 In 2018, Bolden resumed serving as office managing partner of the Reed Smith, Washington, D.C. office.
-He is also a former Member of Reed Smith's Executive Committee.[8]
-In 2021, he was representing Baltimore's State’s Attorney Marilyn Mosby and Baltimore City Council President Nick Mosby.[9]
+He is also a former Member of Reed Smith's executive committee.[8]
+In 2021, he was representing Baltimore's State's Attorney Marilyn Mosby and Baltimore City Council President Nick Mosby.[9]
 In 2022, Bolden stepped down as Managing Partner of the Reed Smith Washington, D.C. office.

+From January 2022, Bolden acted as defense for former Baltimore State’s Attorney Marilyn Mosby, but was allowed to withdraw from her defense by U.S. District Judge Lydia Kay Griggsby in 2023 after he violated the court's local laws by divulging confidential juror information, filing a motion without a Maryland attorney's signature, and using profanity on the courthouse steps while accusing the U.S. Attorney’s Office in Maryland of racism.
+District Judge Richard D. Bennett, while finding Bolden's actions “abhorrent", did not convict him of criminal contempt.

 Community and civic engagement

-While maintaining a full-time white-collar defense and litigation practice, Bolden led the District of Columbia Chamber of Commerce and the District of Columbia Democratic Party, hosted a local Washington, D.C., radio show called “What Matters Most” and co-hosted[2][1] his own cable television show called “Building Bridges for Business.”[8]
+While maintaining a full-time white-collar defense and litigation practice, Bolden led the District of Columbia Chamber of Commerce and the District of Columbia Democratic Party, hosted a local Washington, D.C., radio show called "What Matters Most" and co-hosted[2][1] his own cable television show called "Building Bridges for Business."[8]
 In 2006, Bolden ran to become an at-large member of the Council for the District of Columbia and lost.[6]
 Bolden serves on the Board of Trustees of Morehouse College[10] and on the Board of Visitors of the Howard School of Law as well as on the board of the Joint Center for Political and Economic Studies.
 Additionally, he continues to represent the interests of several nonprofits, including the United Negro College Fund, the Greater Washington Urban League, and the National Newspaper Publishers Association.